inge4pres/blog/inge.4pr.es/content/post/micro-committing-with-git.md

 * commits `869e15fd7c85dcaef1e3e1865f2dcb62a5c06966` and `91dc03e493fc9ff9426c7250de9d6dd168d58b2b` can be squashed
 * the article can probably be split in 2: the initial draft (the 3 commits at the bottom, the first in chronological order) and the final part (the first 2 commits in the list, the last in chronological order)
+* it took me 1 month to find the time to finish a blog post I had previously started! 😂

+Removing the tag: `git tag -d ready-for-conclusion`.

-It's time to run a `git rebase -i origin/master` to rebase interactively my local branch on top of the remote repository.
+It's time to run a `git rebase -i origin/master` to rebase interactively my local branch on top of the remote branch.
-The output is the following:
+The output in the editor is the following:

 ```git
 pick f368028 first draft: completed intro